 CDE’s weekly Demography Seminar (DemSem) offers presentations of substantive work at the forefront of population sciences.
 Organized by Jenna Nobles and John Mullahy, associate directors for training, the seminar features lectures by top scholars in the field from across the university campus and beyond.

-The Demography Seminar usually meets on Tuesdays from 12:15-1:30 p.m. in Room 8417 of the Social Sciences Building and is open to all.
+The Demography Seminar meets on Tuesdays during the academic year from 12:15-1:30 p.m.
+In Fall 2020, all seminar meetings except the welcome gathering will be held virtually.
+DemSem is open to all.

 Download the .ical file for electronic calendars or learn how subscribe to the calendar via google.

 Wednesday, September 9: CDE welcome gathering at James Madison Park, CANCELLED

 Tuesday, September 15: “Leveraging the Genome to Evaluate the Impact of the Social Environment,” Lauren Schmitz (UW Madison); “Social and Spatial Inequalities in Household Finance,” Megan Bea (UW-Madison) Join via BB Collaborate: https://go.wisc.edu/235614

 Tuesday September 22: “Three Decades of Very Low Fertility in Spain,” Albert Esteve (Universitat Autònoma de Barcelona); response by Christine Schwartz (UW-Madison) Join via Zoom: https://go.wisc.edu/7pvi56

 Tuesday, September 29: “Discrimination and Weight Outcomes among Hispanic Immigrants: Old Questions, New(ish) Approaches and Lessons Learned,” Tiffany Green (UW-Madison); “Mothers’ Work Schedules and Child Wellbeing,” Alejandra Ros Pilarz (UW-Madison)